1VinceP/doc/digital-ocean.md

 ## Domains

 * You'll need to configure your domain provider to point to DigitalOcean.
   * How you do this will depend on where you got your domain name(s).
-See their docs.
+  * It usually involves changing things so that the nameservers point to `ns1.digitalocean.com`, `ns2.digitalocean.com`, and `ns3.digitalocean.com`.
 * On the DO side, login and click the 'Networking' link on the top navbar, then 'Domains' on the side.
 * Add your domain name and your droplet's IP address.
 * You'll need an A-record that looks like `A | @ | 123.456.789.0` (your IP address there).
 * Make a CNAME like `CNAME | * | yourdomain.com.` (note the dot at the end).
 * You should have nameservers set up something like `NS | ns1.digitalocean.com.`
+* You can use a tool like `dig(1)` or [What's My DNS](https://www.whatsmydns.net/) to check if things are working.
 * To set up subdomains:
   * Add an A-record like `A | sub | 123.456.789.0`
   * Add a CNAME like `CNAME | *.sub | sub.yourdomain.com.`